cloudlinux/libcare/docs/libcare.rst

 .. _kpatch_cc:

-First, the original code is built as is either via make or via packaging system.
+First, the original code is built as is either by invoking ``make`` directly or by the packaging system.
 The build is done with compiler substituted to ``kpatch_cc`` wrapper.
 Wrapper's behaviour is configured via environment variables.

 .. _`intermediate assembly files`:

-When ``kpatch_cc`` is invoked with ``KPATCH_STAGE=original`` it simply builds the project while keeping intermediate assembly files under name ``.kpatch_${filename}.original.s`` invoking real compiler twice: first with the ``-S`` flag to produce the assembly files from the original code and then with the ``-c`` flag to produce object files out of these intermediate assembly files.
+When ``kpatch_cc`` is invoked with ``KPATCH_STAGE=original`` it simply builds the project while keeping intermediate assembly files under the name ``.kpatch_${filename}.original.s`` invoking the real compiler twice: first with the ``-S`` flag to produce the assembly files from the original code and then with the ``-c`` flag to produce object files out of these intermediate assembly files.

-Project binaries build during ``original`` stage are stashed and later used in patch preparation.
-When building patches for a package from distribution the objects built during ``original`` stage must be compatible with these from the distro's binary package.
+Project binaries built during the ``original`` stage are stashed and later used in the patch preparation.
+When building patches for a package from distribution the objects built during ``original`` stage must be compatible with those from the distro's binary package.

-Assembly files resulting from correct ``original`` build can be stored to speed up things later on.
+Assembly files resulting from the correct ``original`` build can be stored to speed up patch builds later on.

 Building patches
 ~~~~~~~~~~~~~~~~